 - To the tribal areas in Assam

-- c) Defence Counsel: According to section 303, any person accused of an offence before a criminal court has a right to be defended by a pleader of his choice.
+According to section 303, any person accused of an offense before a criminal court has a right to be defended by a pleader of his choice.
 Such pleaders are not in regular employment of the state and a paid remuneration by the accused person.
-Since, a qualified legal practitioner on behalf of the accused is essential for ensuring a fair trial, section 304 provides that if the accused does not have means to hire a pleader, the court shall assign a pleader for him at state’s expense.
-At present there are several schemes through which an indigent accused can get free legal aid such as Legal Aid Scheme of State, Bar Association, Legal Aid and Service Board and Supreme Court Senior Advocates Free Legal Aid society.
-The legal Services Authorities Act, 1987 also provides free legal aid for the needy.
+Since a qualified legal practitioner on behalf of the accused is essential for ensuring a fair trial, section 304 provides that if the accused does not have means to hire a pleader, the court shall assign a pleader for him at state’s expense.
+At present, there are several schemes through which an indigent accused can get free legal aid such as Legal Aid Scheme of State, Bar Association, Legal Aid and Service Board and Supreme Court Senior Advocates Free Legal Aid society.
+The Legal Services Authorities Act, 1987 also provides free legal aid for the needy.

 - Investigation- where evidences are to be collected.